Rankings of universities in Canada

 Rankings of universities in Canada are typically published annually by a variety of nationally, and internationally based publications.
 Rankings of post-secondary institutions have most often been conducted by magazines, newspapers, websites, governments, or academia.
 Ranking are established to help inform potential applicants about universities in Canada based on a range of criteria, including student body characteristics, classes, faculty, finances, library, and reputation.
 Various rankings consider combinations of factors, including funding and endowment, research excellence and/or influence, specialization expertise, admissions, student options, award numbers, internationalization, graduate employment, industrial linkage, historical reputation and other criteria.
 Various rankings also evaluate universities based on research output.

 Several Canadian-based publication have produced rankings of universities in Canada, the most prominent being the news magazine Maclean's under the name Guide to Canadian Universities which began in 1991.
 Canadian-based publications have generally limited their rankings to only universities in Canada.
-Several universities in Canada have also placed in rankings which includes other universities from around the world; including the Academic Ranking of World Universities, QS World University Rankings, the Times Higher Education World University Rankings, and the U.S. News & World Report Best Global University Ranking.
+Several universities in Canada have also placed in rankings which includes other universities from around the world; such as Academic Ranking of World Universities, QS World University Rankings, the Times Higher Education World University Rankings, and the U.S. News & World Report Best Global University Ranking.

 International rankings

-Bibliometric-based rankings

-Bibliometric rankings are based on citation analysis, evaluating the impact a university has on specialized journals and other academic publications.
-Bibliometrics is a field of statistics used to provide quantitative analysis of academic literature.
-Annual international rankings of this nature include the Academic Ranking of World Universities, published by the Shanghai Ranking Consultancy; the Performance Ranking of Scientific Papers for World Universities, published by the National Taiwan University; and University Ranking by Academic Performance, published by the Middle East Technical University.
-Although these rankings attempt to provide a quantitative analysis of a university's academic performance, differences in methodologies, and weighting of factors differentiates these rankings.

-The following table includes Canadian universities, and their most recent global rank (up to the top 1000) in the aforementioned publications (with national ranks in parenthesis):

-Opinion-based rankings
+Opinion-based

-A number of international publications formulate their rankings using the weighted average of opinions gathered in surveys, including Quacquarelli Symonds's World University Ranking, The Times Higher Education World University Ranking, and the U.S. News & World Report's Best Global University Ranking.
-The methodologies used in these rankings differ amongst one another, although most opinion-based rankings use opinion surveys to evaluate a university's rank.
-Those surveyed typically includes members of academia, and the business community.
-In addition to opinion surveys, the following publications also use a quantitative measure of a university's academic performance, similar to bibliometric-based rankings.
-However, in contrast to bibliometric rankings, the quantitative results are used alongside the qualitative results gathered from opinion surveys.
+Several international publications assess the quality of a university by using the weighted average of opinions gathered in surveys, alongside other quantitative measures.
+Those surveyed typically include members of academia and the business community.
+These types of rankings include Quacquarelli Symonds's World University Ranking, The Times Higher Education World University Ranking, and the U.S. News & World Report's Best Global University Ranking.

+The following table includes Canadian universities, and their most recent global rank in the aforementioned publications (with national ranks in parentheses):

+Quantitative-based